Murder of Nia Glassie: Aftermath

 Nia's abuse became the subject of various campaigns against violence and cruelty to children in New Zealand.
 Prime Minister Helen Clark said she could not believe that a child could suffer like that without anybody knowing about it and encouraged New Zealanders to report child abuse.
 In fact many in the community blame the culture of "not wanting to nark" or inform the police of domestic violence matters as one of the prime contributors to Nia's death.
 For example, one of the prosecution witnesses Rawhiti Simiona, a neighbour to the house where Nia suffered, told New Zealand television he regretted not calling the police when he saw the toddler being swung on the clothes line.

 A distinctive picture of Nia wearing white and yellow in a blue Disney themed car seat has been used to identify child-abuse related stories in the New Zealand media, with Nia literally becoming a poster-child.

-In late 2011 Nia's father's sister Matakapua Glassie was shot and seriously wounded outside Tokoroa police station by her ex partner, who was later found dead.
-In 2012 Michael Pearson was sentenced to 2 months jail for a number of charges, including breaching bail.
+In late 2011, Nia's father's sister Matakapua Glassie was shot and seriously wounded outside Tokoroa police station by her ex-partner, who was later found dead.
+In 2012, Michael Pearson was sentenced to 2 months jail for a number of charges, including breaching bail.
 In 2014, Nia's mother Lisa was paroled, but recalled on 22 August 2016.
 She was expected to be re-paroled in 2017.
 Oriwa Kemp went on to have multiple children taken into care.

-In 2009, the song Nia was released by New Zealand singer-songwriter, Maisey Rika from her album Tohu.